jaanga/fgx-plane-spotter/issues.md

 FGx Plane Spotter Issues & Updates
 ==================================

+2014-02-11 ~ Theo
+Sometimes the ILS cones point downwards!?!
+Lots of issues with diagrams and going to zoom level 7 and below

 2014-02-10 ~ FGx Plane Spotter r2 ~ Theo

 FGx Plane Spotter is an app built upon a viewer [unFlatland]( http://jaanga.github.io/terrain-viewer/un-flatland/index.html ) which reads data from